 "Academic Division" means that part of the University known as (State Agency 207).

-"Act" means the Restructured Higher Education Financial and Administrative Operations Act, Chapter 4.10 (§ 23-38.88 et seq.) of Title 23 of the Code of Virginia.
+"Act" means the Restructured Higher Education Financial and Administrative Operations Act, Chapter 4.10 of Title 23 of the Code of Virginia.

-"Board of Visitors" means the Rector and Visitors of the University of Virginia.
+"Board of Visitors" or "Board" means the Rector and Visitors of the University of Virginia.